Rails console --sandbox

 Occasionally, a particular bug or customer query will necessitate jumping into a Rails console connected to a live database, or a copy of the live database, that we wish to read from, but not change.

-.
+I was reminded today of an option that can be passed to the rails console command, -s, or --sandbox.
 This wraps the entire console command in a database transaction that will be rolled back when the console is terminated.

 ActiveRecord::Base.connection.begin_transaction(joinable: false)